kontainapp/cloud-tools/README.md

 # cloud-tools
-various tools to deploy Kontain into the cloud
+Tooling to deploy the Kontain experience in the cloud